This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 Data filtering

-When querying data that meets specific conditions, you can filter the data by adding a WHERE clause to the SELECT query statement.
-The WHERE clause can contain one or more conditions that are used to filter the data.
-Only data that meets the WHERE conditions will be returned.
-You can flexibly apply query conditions to filter and retrieve the target data as needed.
+When you want to query data that meets specific conditions, you can add a WHERE clause to the SELECT statement for data filtering.
+The WHERE clause can contain one or more conditions that filter the data.
+Only data that meets the WHERE conditions is returned.
+You can flexibly use query conditions to filter and retrieve target data according to your specific needs.

-When using the WHERE clause, ensure that the conditions are correct and that the appropriate operators are used.
+When using the WHERE clause, ensure the conditions are correct and appropriate operators are used.

-The following table lists the common query conditions in the WHERE clause.
+The following table lists common query conditions used in the WHERE clause.

 |---|---|

-Queries data where the specified column matches the target value.
-If the value is a string, it should be enclosed in single or double quotes.
+Queries data in the specified column that is equal to the target value.
+If the value is of string type, it must be enclosed in single or double quotation marks.

 obclient [SYS]> SELECT empname, deptno FROM emp WHERE deptno = 30;